particle-iot/docs/src/content/reference/libraries.md

 ### Public Libraries

 The vast majority of Particle libraries are developed and maintained by the Particle community and made available for broader use via the Particle libraries ecosystem.
-All public libraries are available for public consumption through our development tools and via our `Libraries API` <LINK>, described in more detail below.
+All public libraries are available for public consumption through our development tools and via our `Libraries API`, described in more detail below.
 The availability of such a large number of libraries in a single place makes developing IoT products on the Particle platform fast and simple.

 Note that a library may have its own associated open source license that limits or restricts redistribution or commercialization of the library.